ml6team/fondant/docs/caching.md

 If there is a matching execution in the base path (checked based on the output manifests), the outputs of that execution are used and the step computation is skipped.
-This helps to reduce costs by skipping computations that were completed in a previous pipeline run.

 Additionally, only the pipelines with the same pipeline name will share the cache.
 Caching for components with the `latest` image tag is disabled by default.
-This is because using "latest" image tags can lead to unpredictable behavior due to image updates.
+This is because using `latest` image tags can lead to unpredictable behavior due to image updates.
 Moreover, if one component in the pipeline is not cached then caching will be disabled for all subsequent components.

-### Disabling caching
+## Disabling caching
 You can turn off execution caching at component level by setting the following:

 ```python